 I suspect this year the hot dry May with reduced maintenance was when the damage was done.
 Good maintenance practices and reducing stress through that period was the key to successful Anthracnose control this year.

-However – if you have problems, you want to know where to turn – Instrata Elite is your best bet but it will only stop it progressing significantly further.
-The nature of Anthracnose means that if you can see damage then more plants will be infected and Instrata Elite will only protect the plants that how not yet been infected.
+However – if you have problems, you want to know where to turn – Instrata Elite or FR321 are your best bet but it will only stop it progressing significantly further.
+The nature of Anthracnose means that if you can see damage then more plants will be infected and a fungicide will only protect the plants that how not yet been infected.

-Q: So what interval should I use for Primo?
+Q: What interval should I use for Primo?